hashicorp/vault/website/source/guides/configuration/authentication.html.md

 ## Challenge

-Think of a scenario where a DevOps team wants to configure Jenkins to read secrets from Vault so that it can inject the secrets to app's environment variables (e.g. `MYSQL_DB_HOST`) at deployment time.
+Think of a scenario where a DevOps team wants to configure Jenkins to read secrets from Vault so that it can inject the secrets to an app's environment variables (e.g. `MYSQL_DB_HOST`) at deployment time.

 Instead of hardcoding secrets in each build script as a plaintext, Jenkins